Most individuals who would benefit from hearing aids never get them. Many

 Some open-fit hearing aids simply guide processed sound into the ear canal

-through a very thin tube, usually ending in a rubber tip.
+through a very thin tube that usually ends in a rubber tip.
 Other open-fit

-models use a wire instead of a tube, and contain the speaker (or receiver)
+models use a wire instead of a tube, and position the speaker (or receiver)

-at the end of the wire, in the ear canal.
-These aids are referred to as
+at the end of the wire in the ear canal.
+These receiver-in-the-canal

-"receiver-in-the-canal" models, and are currently a very popular hearing
+or receiver-in-the-ear models are currently a very popular style.

-With ITE models, the entire aid is worn within the ear opening, or even
+With ITE models, the entire aid is worn within the ear opening or entirely

-entirely

 within the ear canal.
-Impressions of patients' ears are made and
+Impressions of patients ears are sent to hearing-aid

 A new variation of ITE aids is the extended-wear device.
-This hearing aid
+An audiologist

-there until the battery expires two or three months later or it fails for some other
+until the battery expires two or three months later or fails for some other

 reason.
 It is then replaced with a new device.
 But not all patients are

-good candidates for this option; so if you're interested in it, you'll
+good candidates for this option; if youre interested, discuss it carefully

 Choosing a Style